Mango Black Bean Garden Salad (Simple Prep)

 If needed, add water 1 tablespoon at a time until the dressing is pourable but still lightly coats a spoon.

 Store in a sealed jar in the refrigerator.
 Stir or shake before using.
-Best within 4–5 days for freshest flavor and color.
+Best within 4–5 days for freshest flavor.

 How I Build the Bowl